ezsystems/commerce-documentation/docs/guide/navigation/navigation_configuration.md

 The `navigation_ez_depth` parameter is responsible for the main navigation depth.
 Content from the Back Office is fetched only up to this depth.
-This does not include the product catalog, which has it's own depth specified.
+This does not include the product catalog, which has its own depth specified.

 ``` yaml
 siso_core.default.navigation_ez_depth: 3